Free Consultation (210) 777-4878

 Austin Car Accident Lawyer

 If all drivers were safe, prudent and responsible, thousands of lives would be saved every year.
-Unfortunately, drivers and other parties, such as employers, are often negligent and reckless, which leads to many preventable car accidents.
+Unfortunately, drivers and other parties, such as employers, are often negligent and reckless, which leads to many preventable automobile accidents.
 Often, someone is injured through no fault of their own.
-In times like these, it’s important to have experienced attorneys with a provide track record of results representing you.
+In times like these, it’s important to have experienced attorneys with a proven track record of results representing you.

 If you or a loved one was in an auto accident in Austin, contact the Austin car accident lawyers at the Texas Law Guns, Injury & Accident Lawyers right away to discuss your rights.
 You may be able to file a claim against a driver and/or other parties in pursuit of a financial award.
 Our Austin car accident attorneys can help you pursue justice and fair compensation.